Click Image To Zoom

 This means, luckily for us, that if you can remove all the water from the phone it is likely to work again.
 Unfortunately, this is not as easy as it sounds.
 Water will cling to the smallest spaces where towels and sponges can't reach.
 We can't heat the phone to get the water out, or we may cook the sensitive flash memory, or melt delicate components.
 So we must turn to science to get our phone dry.

 Liquids, in an atmosphere, will reach what is called an equilibrium vapor pressure.
 Which means that liquids will evaporate into the atmosphere around them until the atmosphere reaches a saturation limit based on the temperature.
 We recognize this as air drying.
 It is why when you spill water on your linoleum kitchen floor and leave it till morning, it will be gone.
 Water will continue to evaporate into the atmosphere until the atmosphere reaches this equilibrium vapor pressure*.
 This means if we keep drying out the atmosphere, water will keep evaporating.
-This allows the Thirsty Bag to maintain an extremely low vapor pressure in the bag, and suck the water out from the tinniest cracks in the phone.
+This allows the Thirsty Bag to maintain an extremely low vapor pressure in the bag, and suck the water out from many of the hard to reach places in the phone.

 *About 2.5% RH at room temperature